We’ll be with you every step of the way on your fertility journey

 Counselling at Care

 Not every patient will want counselling, but if you want someone to talk to before, during or after your treatment, speaking with a specialist fertility counsellor can be a helpful way to understand and process your emotions so you are in the best possible mindset for IVF.
-Counselling appointments at Care are free, and you’re welcome to as many sessions as you need.
+The first 3 counselling sessions per cycle are free, subsequent counselling sessions are chargeable.

 Though there is some debate about whether stress directly impacts fertility, we want all our patients to feel relaxed during their treatment – though we know that staying relaxed is sometimes easier said than done!
 It’s normal to feel a little stressed or anxious when you’re having fertility treatment, but some of our patients use alternative therapies like massage, acupuncture and hypnotherapy to help them to feel calm, and there are lots of other ways you can keep stress down and take care of your mental health.
 Take a look through our resources about reducing stress during IVF below.